 It is almost as though some South Africans think Zimbabwe was always a disaster.
 We forget the impressive early years of Mugabe’s presidency.
 Mugabe did not wake up one morning and decide to be an autocrat henceforth.
 It was a slow slide towards autocracy.

 That is why we cannot afford to prioritise our discomfort with comparative analysis over a hard look at reality.
 Look at the role of the securocrats in Mugabe’s Zimbabwe.
 Then look at the role of the spooks in Zuma’s South Africa.

 Look at the disdain for media in Mugabe’s Zimbabwe and then look at the increasing pace of media harassment in Zuma’s South Africa.

 Look at teenage boys in military uniform in Mugabe’s Zimbabwe used as goons.
 Look at youngsters in military garb in front of Luthuli House, chosen to perform the same function in exchange for crumbs to temporarily silence their empty stomachs.
 Et cetera.

 Yes, there are differences between ourselves and Zimbabwe.
 These differences matter.
-But only an emotionally stunted and unthinking pseudo-patriot would refuse to see increasing similarities between ourselves and Zimbabwe.
+But only an emotionally stunted and unthinking pseudo-patriot would refuse to see increasing similarities between